The word normal doesn’t mean much when you’re looking after a newborn.

 #7: Being In Survival Mode

 Looking after a newborn can be really tough.
-Some days you will feel like you’re walking through treacle to make it though to bedtime.
+Some days you will feel like you’re walking through treacle to make it through to bedtime.

 You’re tired, and feeling a little overwhelmed.
 It’s like trying to pour from an empty cup; there’s nothing left.
 You’re in survival mode – just trying to keep everyone alive until the end of the day.
 That’s a normal day as a mama of a newborn.